 A good qualification doesn’t expire.
 Much like a degree, a High School Diploma, or any other worthwhile qualification, nobody is going to take it away from you years later.

 An accredited TEFL certification should prepare you for teaching English abroad as a life pursuit, whether English is your native language or not.
-If you’re on the right TEFL certification course, your qualification will last a lifetime, and whether you teach English online or you’re traveling around the world, the memories will, too!
+If you’re on the right TEFL certification course, your qualification will last a lifetime, and whether you teach English online or you’re travelling around the world, the memories will, too!